Fowlers Hollow State Park

 The Interactive GIS Map uses Geographic Information Systems to create a map that does not need to be downloaded and features driving directions, searchable park amenities and customizable maps.
 Please note that the background maps are maintained by a variety of public sources and driving directions usually go to the nearest large road.

-The park can be reached from Blain by turning south from PA 274 at the east end of town, then go one-quarter-mile, turn right over the bridge.
+From PA 274 in Blain, turn south at the east end of town, then drive one-quarter of a mile.
+Turn right after the bridge.
 The park can also be reached from PA 274 west of New Germantown on Upper Buck Ridge Road.

 For GPS, use the following address: